fkopp81/currency-frontend/README.md

 ## the data

-Please use https://currencylayer.com/ to retrieve raw currency data, and please utilize the client library provided here: (https://www.npmjs.com/package/currencylayer-client).
+Please use https://openexchangerates.org/ to retrieve raw currency rates.

-PS: Free tier comes with limited number of requests and features (only [/historical](https://currencylayer.com/documentation#historical_rates) endpoint can be used)
+You may simply consume the web service or use the client library provided here: https://www.npmjs.com/package/open-exchange-rates. free Sign up for free tier https://openexchangerates.org/signup/free.

 ## requirements